raohmaru/default-gravatar-sans/readme.txt

 == Description ==

 Disables default Gravatar.com avatar and redirection to gravatar.com servers, and allows to define a local default avatar image for users without avatar in his profile.
-To be used alongside plugin [Simple Local Avatars](https://wordpress.org/plugins/simple-local-avatars/).

 == Installation ==